jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 One modern person with just a few more pieces of hardware can be incredibly self-sufficient.

 Digital devices thus enable a new economic policy, one that increases production by not fostering ceaseless competition like in the Industrial Age, but continual collaboration.
-With digital mass-collaboration, we can easily share and contribute to each other's work to our mutual benefit.
+With digital mass-collaboration, we can share and contribute to each other's work to our mutual benefit.

 This is because, as already discussed, the digital property never spoils, and it can be accessed from anywhere.